Tag: woodcuts

 Art April 26, 2016

-This post continues the profile of my artistic activity of producing handmade art postcards.
-As previously stated, these works were created from a combination of drawing and printmaking in small editions of 10 to 50.
-Each of the cards is an original print, or monoprint, similar in design but with no exact duplicate, for example the three prints from the Landscape No. 2 edition, below, whilst carrying the same title, number and technique, all bear minor visual differences.
-Whereas my first postcard post was from the Abstract series in this post the postcards are from the subsequent Landscape series, some of which may abstract elements.
+This post continues the profiling of the production of my handmade art postcards.
+These works were created from a combination of drawing and printmaking in small editions of 10 to 50.
+It must be stated that each of the cards is an original print, or monoprint…similar in design but with no exact duplicate.
+For example the three prints from the Landscape No. 2 edition below, whilst carrying the same title, number and technique, all bear some visual differences.
+My first postcard post was from the Abstract series…the postcards in this post are from the subsequent Landscape series.
+Some have abstract elements.
 With few exceptions these cards fall within the postcard size dimensions of 10cm x 15cm.

 Scan 2